Peneapple/Tripleknock/README.md

-# (1) For Users, it is strongly recommended to run Tripleknock on Google Colab.
+# For Users, it is strongly recommended to run Tripleknock on Google Colab. \
 Because you don't need to have much coding skills, or install any softwares.
-It is very easy to use.
+It is very easy to use for perople who are not familiar with coding!

 #### 1 You can follow the steps to use Tripleknock: